To enjoy the full Mail & Guardian online experience: please upgrade your browser

-Nasa spots three asteroids for possible capture
+Nasa has identified three asteroids for potential capture.
+(AFP)

 The US space agency has narrowed its hunt for an asteroid to capture to three, the National Aeronautics and Space Administration (Nasa) said on Wednesday.

 The asteroids fit the requirements of being between 7m to 10m in size, and further study should be able to narrow the choice even more, scientists said at a conference in San Diego, California.

 "We have two to three which we will characterise in the next year and if all goes well ... those will be valid candidates that could be certified targets," said Paul Chodas, senior scientist at the Nasa Near-Earth Object Program Office.

 The plan is to send a robotic spacecraft to capture the asteroid and drag it into orbit around the moon.

 Once there, astronauts could visit the asteroid and take samples of it back to earth for study.